FindHotel/humilis-asg/README.md

 make test
 ```

-The test suite will create various AWS resources that are required to support
-the creation of the bastion host (e.g. a VPC and a public subnet).
-Those
-resources will be automatically destroyed after the tests have run, but you
-can make sure you are not leaving any infrastructure behind by manually
+If the tests break you can make sure you are not leaving any infrastructure
-running:
+behind with:

 ```bash
 make delete